Supreme Court To Take Up D.C. Sniper Case, Raising Issue of Sentencing Minors

 The U.S. Supreme Court will weigh whether one of those convicted in the "D.C.
 Sniper" killings should have a lessened sentence.

-Lee Boyd Malvo, 34, is currently serving a life term in prison.
-He was 17 at the time of the 2002 shootings that killed 10 people.
-The shootings terrorized the D.C. area for almost two months.
-The trigger was pulled in Washington and suburban shopping centers in Maryland and Virginia.
+Lee Boyd Malvo, 34, is currently serving a life term in prison for his role in the 2002 shootings that killed 10 people.
+The two months of shootings represent one of the most notable attacks to take place in the nation's capital.

-John Allen Muhammad, who was 25 years older and brought Malvo into the country illegally, was executed in 2009.
+Malvo and John Allen Muhammad pulled the trigger from a 1990 Chevy Caprice in DC and suburban shopping centers and Maryland and Virginia.

-At issue is a 2012 Supreme Court ruling that held that mandatory life sentences without the possibility of parole for those under 18 was unconstitutional in most cases and retroactive.
+Malvo was 17 at the time, and the Supreme Court announced Monday it will consider whether Malvo's sentence should be affected by a 2012 Supreme Court ruling that deemed mandatory life sentences without the possibility of parole for those under 18 unconstitutional in most cases, and retroactive.

+Muhammad, who was 25 years older and brought Malvo into the country illegally, was executed in 2009.

+At Muhammad's trial in 2006, Malvo described how Muhammed clothed him, fed him, and made him "a monster."
+Malvo said he shot three people, and worked as the "spotter" in the other shootings.

-The phrase that will be heard in this case is "irreparable corruption" and whether the crime committed represents that or just "the transient immaturity of youth."
+The phrase that will be heard in the Supreme Court case is "irreparable corruption" and whether the crime committed represents that or just "the transitent immaturity of youth."

 The 4th Circuit in Virginia ruled that Malvo deserves at least a new sentencing.
 His Maryland sentencing was upheld in 2017, which Malvo has appealed.